 - Processes (strategy, pitch meeting, workshops, writing, filming, recording, reviewing, verifying, greenlighting)

 - Technologies (email provider, CMS, CRM, data storage, messaging apps, marketing automation tools)

 All these steps and more may be involved for delivery to a single channel, which often can result in a slow and demanding content production process.
-A ContentOps method allows your team to map existing people, processes, and technologies in order to discover weak links, figure out how to communicate effectively across departments, and how to optimise the structured content for delivery in required channels.
+A ContentOps method allows your digital project team to map existing people, processes, and technologies in order to discover weak links, figure out how to communicate effectively across departments, and how to optimise the structured content for delivery in required channels.

 The person chiefly responsible for ContentOps will be like a conductor.
 Whereas previous content production may have consisted of a cacophony of strings, horns, and percussion, the organising of all the elements into an orchestra results in a symphony—ready to deliver delightful tunes in concert or recording.